As much as you can!

 Start and finish your tasks with a smile.
 Some statistics tell us that children smile more than 400 times a day.
 Where have we lost all your smiles?
 Let’s get the smiles back and enjoy the benefits of this natural high.

 Here are some benefits of smiling and laughing

 Smile to relieve stress.
-Research showed that there are psychological and physiological benefits from smiling during the stressful events.
+Research showed that there are psychological and physiological benefits of smiling during stressful events.

 Laughter therapy increases the immune responses found in a study that focused on women after childbirth.

 This seems like a no-brainer, but people with positive emotions are more likable.
 This means you have better relationships and stronger support network that will make you more positive.
 Then the positive feedback loop kicks in and your life will improve significantly.

 More likable people have stronger marriages and better interpersonal skills.
 Smiling will also lead to longevity, as the same study found.
 Another study about happiness and longevity in the United States found that Happiness predicts longevity net of covariates, including SES.
 Happy people live longer.